Definitions

 Author Accepted Manuscript (AAM) / Accepted version

 The version of an article, paper, book, or book chapter that has been accepted for publication.
-It is the author’s final manuscript version after peer review and revisions, but prior to the publisher’s copyediting, typesetting, and formatting results in a proof.
+It is the author’s final manuscript version after peer review and revisions.
+It is a version before the publisher’s copyediting, typesetting, and formatting results in a proof.

 Find out more about article versions on the Minerva Access website.